WORK WITH ME

 • Thou shalt not change jobs, become self-employed or quit your job.

-• Thou shalt not buy a car, truck or van (or you may be living in it!).
+•Thou shalt not buy a car, truck or van (or you may be living in it!).

-• Thou shalt not use credit cards excessively or let current accounts fall behind.
+•Thou shalt not use credit cards excessively or let current accounts fall behind.

-• Thou shalt not spend money you have set aside for closing.
+•Thou shalt not spend money you have set aside for closing.

-• Thou shalt not omit debts or liabilities from your loan application.
+•Thou shalt not omit debts or liabilities from your loan application.

-• Thou shalt not buy furniture on credit.
+•Thou shalt not buy furniture on credit.

-• Thou shalt not originate any inquiries into your credit.
+•Thou shalt not originate any inquiries into your credit.

-• Thou shalt not make large deposits without checking with your loan officer.
+•Thou shalt not make large deposits without checking with your loan officer.

-• Thou shalt not change bank accounts.
+•Thou shalt not change bank accounts.

-• Thou shalt not co-sign a loan for anyone.
+•Thou shalt not co-sign a loan for anyone.

-Sometimes we are so enamoured by new flooring and fresh paint that we overlook a missing gutter.
+Sometimes we are so enamored by new flooring and fresh paint that we overlook a missing gutter.
 Or there are issues not in plain sight.
 Then we get shocked by a 38 page inspection report that makes it sound like this perfect house is falling apart at the seams.

 Not even new construction homes are perfect.
 Some of these homes might be older than you.
 Homes were probably up to code during the year the house was built.
 Codes are always changing and updating.
 This doesn’t mean there’s not an issue with older homes, it doesn’t mean there is an issue either.